 - Don’t offer them a job.
 It can be tempting, especially if your son or daughter is struggling to find something or started very late, to offer a job with you as a back up.
 We strongly discourage students from working for parents during the FWT.
 This is an opportunity to explore working with other people and try new things.
 Additionally, it can be a challenging situation for parents to evaluate their son or daughter objectively for FWT.

 - Refer them to us.
 While it is ultimately students’ responsibility to secure their FWT positions, our office is here to help.
-We offer FWT prep workshops the first six weeks of term, walk-in hours daily are Monday–Friday, 1:00–2:00 pm (a time when classes are not scheduled), and a variety of appointment times.
+We offer FWT prep workshops throughout the term, open-door walk-in hours Monday - Friday anytime of day, and a variety of appointment times.
 If your son or daughter indicates that there are no times available to see us, he or she should call or stop by.
-We can often open up slots if we know a student needs a particular time.
 Although we do not place students directly, we have a number of positions posted through our office and can help students through any part of the process, including how to use the resources effectively.

 If a student is having particular difficulty, it is important that he or she see us as soon as possible.
 We can provide greater assistance and support the earlier we know what is going on.